TOK Essay vs. TOK Exhibition: What's the Difference?

 Next Steps:

-5. Explore AI Tools like Marksy: See how AI-powered grading assistants can help you refine your work and achieve your best possible score.
+- Explore AI Tools like Marksy: See how AI grading assistants can help you refine your work and achieve your best possible score.

-Ready to take your TOK Essay or Exhibition to the next level?
-Try Marksy for free today and experience the power of AI-driven feedback!
-See how our platform can help you understand the IB rubrics, improve your writing, and boost your overall IB score.
-Sign up now and unlock your full potential in TOK!
+Want to improve your TOK Essay or Exhibition?
+Try Marksy for free today and see what the feedback points out!
+See how Marksy can help you understand subject-specific assessment criteria, improve your writing, and boost your overall IB score.
+Sign up now and improve your work in TOK!